“Our only desire and our one choice should be this: I want and I choose what better leads to God’s deepening life in me.”

 - Strong sense of piety and sacrificial willingness to give oneself totally to our Lord Jesus Christ.

 - Good health and fitness.
-If you are dependent upon medication for good physical, psychological or emotional health please contact us before applying.
+This includes a healthy body weight.
+If you are dependent upon medication for good physical, psychological, or emotional health please contact us before applying.